Domino’s expands delivery options, home buying moves online

 The chain said Monday that customers can choose the new contactless carryout option when placing a prepaid order online.
 It is available in U.S. stores.

+— The parent company of Burger King, Popeyes and Tim Hortons says sales are improving even though most North American restaurants are only offering takeout and delivery.
+Restaurant Brands International said Popeyes’ same-store sales — or sales at locations open at least a year — were in the high 20% range in mid-June thanks to its popular chicken sandwich.
+Burger King’s U.S. sales, which were down more than 30% in March, are now flat compared to last year.
+Tim Hortons sales are still down more than 15%; about 10% of the brand’s restaurants in Canada remain closed.

-SUPPORTING MOMS AND POPS: American Express said it will set aside up to $200 million to help spur spending at small businesses which were shut down because of the coronavirus pandemic.
+SUPPORTING MOMS AND POPS: American Express said it will set aside up to $200 million to help spur spending at small businesses.

 AmEx is also setting aside $10 million that will go directly to Black-owned small businesses in the form of grants to help address the “challenges they face due to racial and social inequalities.”